yurisbeljimenez/react-pfsense-captive-portal/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+### `start-windows`

+Runs the app in the development mode on windows environments.<br>
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.<br>
+You will also see any lint errors in the console.<br>

 ### `npm test`